 Where:

-- TSSB = ssb-periodicityServingCell
+- TSSB = ssb-periodicityServingCell of the serving cell

 - TSMTCperiod = the configured SMTC period

+- PSC = [2] if the SSB measurement occasions of the cell with PCI different from serving cell are fully overlapped with SSB measurement occasions of the serving cell, and TSSB = TSSB_CDP < TSMTCperiod

+- PSC = 11-TSSBTSSB_CDP if the SSB measurement occasions of the cell with PCI different from serving cell are fully overlapped with SSB measurement occasions of the serving cell, and TSSB < TSSB_CDP < TSMTCperiod

+- PSC = 1 if the SSB measurement occasions of the cell with PCI different from serving cell are partially overlapped with SSB measurement occasions of the serving cell, and TSSB_CDP < TSSB, and SSB measurement occasions of the serving cell are either fully overlapped with SMTC, or partially overlapped with SMTC (TSSB ≤ TSMTC).

+- TSSB_CDP = SSB periodicity of the cell with PCI different from serving cell

+[Editor’s Note: FFS PSC = 1 for HST scenario]

 If the high layer in TS 38.331 [2] signaling of smtc2 is configured, TSMTCperiod corresponds to the value of higher layer parameter smtc2; Otherwise TSMTCperiod corresponds to the value of higher layer parameter smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2 band, provided the SMTC offset of all CCs in FR2 have the same offset.

 Longer evaluation period would be expected if the combination of SSB, SMTC occasion and measurement gap configurations does not meet pervious conditions.